niplav/site/now.md

 Writing
 -------

-At the moment, I am writing [Against Applause After Classical Concerts](./against_applause.md) and collecting more methods for [Two People on a Planet](./two_people_on_a_planet.md).
+At the moment, I am writing [“Abstinence from Masturbation and Success from Cold Approach”](./masturbation_and_attractiveness.md) before gathering data and collecting more methods for [Two People on a Planet](./two_people_on_a_planet.md).
 But on the side, there are always small writing projects that will be released one day.

 Reading
 -------